 This knot is really taking shape now.
 Pass the working end one time around the loop that you formed in step one.
 Pull the working end out and away from the loop far enough to make an overhand knot near the end of the fishing line.

 Step four is the next to last step before tightening this knot down onto the arbor.
-As close to the actual end of your working end of the fishing line form an overhand knot.
-Tighten this overhand knot down tightly.
+Form an overhand knot as close as possible to the working end of the fishing line.
+Tighten this overhand knot.
 You are now ready to tighten the loop formed in steps 2-3.
 Pull the standing end of the fishing line and the knot will slide tightly against the arbor.
 This knot will hug the arbor and resist slippage.
 The overhand knot made in step four will slide against the knot made in steps 2 and 3 acting as a lock to keep the whole knot from coming apart.

 Final Step - Tighten

 The final step is to finish the knot.
+Any final tightening, and trimming of any excess line can be done now.
 Shown in this final picture is the knot made with a green rope for better viewing.
 Remember using a typical fishing line these knots will be very small, and with the stretch of line will tightly hug the arbor and be out of the way for spooling the reel.